-The Victorian Certificate of Education (VCE) is the certificate that the majority of students in Victoria receive on satisfactory completion of their secondary education.
-The VCE provides diverse pathways to further study or training at university or TAFE and to employment.
+The Victorian Certificate of Education (VCE) provides diverse pathways to further study or training at university or TAFE and to employment.

 VCE eligibility: how do I achieve my VCE?

 Students must take a course over at least two years.
 Some students decide to take the VCE over three years.
 Most students will complete a total of 22 units (12 in Year 11 and 10 in Year 12) in a variety of studies.